 Nowadays many forms of pollution that used to be caused by factories and mines have been cleaned up and/or are heavily regulated to prevent pollution.
 But there is still a lot of pollution reaching the river.
 How is it getting there?
 Pollutants reach the river thru the underground storm sewer system when it rains.
-Most of Brighton's ground is covered by buildings, roads and parking lots.
-There is not enough unpaved soil to soak up the rainwater.
+Most of Brighton's ground is covered by buildings, roads and parking lots, with not enough unpaved soil to soak up the rainwater.
 Rainwater flows from our roofs, driveways, and roads into the storm sewer drains picking up pollutants along the way.
 This pollution is referred to as non-point source pollution.
 Examples of non-point source pollution include excess fertilizer and pesticides from landscapes, car oil and grease from pavement, sediment from construction sites, and bacteria and nutrients from pet and livestock waste.